Careers at Delio – A day in the life of a Propositions and Partnerships Manager

 Strategic partnerships benefit everyone: the business, employees and customers.
 As a company, we can increase our market share; customers benefit from the products and services we provide; employees can expand development opportunities as they become exposed to other companies and how they work.
 This helps employees gain new insights and expertise.

 How did you first get to work in Propositions and Partnerships?
 Were there any specific routes?

-I have always enjoyed working with people, and I knew I wanted to go down that route.
+My own ‘Careers at Delio’ story was born out of the fact that I have always enjoyed working with people, and I knew I wanted to go down that route.
 I initially chose partnerships over a role in account management, for example, because it allows me to work with a variety of stakeholders across the business.